Click here for a Snapshot of the Internet's Current Hierarchy.

 1971.
 Back to the Internet.
 20 mainframe hosts.
 Bolt Beranek and Newman establish the Email program using the following protocol Username @ Hostname

 1972.
-Louis Pouzin who had invented the original "shell script" run in a command line interpreter back in 1963, now designs the datagram for use in Cyclades, a packet switching network based in France.
+Louis Pouzin who back in 1963 had developed the "shell" script concept run in a command line interpreter, now designs the datagram for use in Cyclades, a packet switching network based in France.

 1973.
 40 hosts now connected to the ARPANET with satellite links to London and Norway.
 All Hostnames are registered at Stanford.
 Drawing on Louis Pouzin's ideas, work on a new system employing new TCP/IP protocols commences.
 Jon Postel 1943-1998, a researcher at UCLA, oversees a Request for Comments — RFC — Editor to document these Transmission Control Protocols (TCP ports), and Internet Protocols (IP addresses).
 His base became the University of Southern California (USC)'s Information Sciences Institute in Los Angeles in 1977.
 In 1988 he formally established the phrase IANA — the Internet Assigned Numbers Authority — with himself providing the central co-ordination functions of the Internet.
 Following his death in 1998 IANA became a part of ICANN, see further details below.